 Di-ver-si-ty, n.
+Define yourself at Yale, 2017-2018

 We've designed this piece to make you think.
 Our aim is not simply to provide our take on diversity, but also to motivate you to consider the idea for yourself.
 You may believe that you already know what we're going to say about diversity at Yale, and you may bring thoughts of your own about diversity to measure ours against.
 With this in mind, here's a preliminary exercise that may be productive.
-Take out a pen and, in the empty box below, write down a few thoughts in response to these questions:

-How is Yale going to define "diversity"?
+Take out a pen and, in the empty box below, write down a few thoughts in response to these questions: How is Yale going to define "diversity"?